leeannray/Whisper-App/README.md

 ## Available Scripts

-In th project directory, run:
+In the project directory, run:

 ### `npm start`
 To run the app in the development mode.<br />